cjacker/opensource-embeded-toolchains/README.md

   + [GD32VF103](https://github.com/cjacker/opensource-toolchain-gd32vf103) **[DONE]**
   + [Bouffalo Lab BL60x/61x/70x/80x](https://github.com/cjacker/opensource-toolchain-bouffalo-lab) **[DONE]**
   + [CSM32RV20](http://github.com/cjacker/opensource-toolchain-csm32rv20) **[DONE]**
-    - CSM forked OpenOCD to support their private CJ-Link and flash driver but closed sources, it's no doubt violation of GPL license.
+    - CSM forked OpenOCD to support their private CJ-Link and flash driver but closed sources, **it's no doubt violation of GPL license**.
   + ~~AB32VG1~~, flash tool is only for windows and close sources, it seems already abandoned and nobody use it.
   + ~~CM32M4xxxR~~, based on nuclei N308 core, **this is the only one I even can not get a timer work with official EVB and official demo codes.**